-Have a look on some of the facts about Kenya to give you a boost to visit this part of the world
+Have a look on some of the interesting and fun facts about Kenya to give you a boost to visit this part of the world

 2, You can listen to the most famous Kenyan music song “Hakuna Matata” in animated movie – The Lion King.
 I guess everyone have heard of the famous movie “The Lion King” and the Kenyan song Hakuna Matata, which means “No problem”.
 The rhythmic melody is very catchy and it is very popular music.
 If you travel for holidays to Africa, I bet you will hear this song.

 3, The history of Kenya is very rich and marked by hundreds years of the slave trade.
 The country was a British colony between 1895 and 1963.
 In 1963 it won independence and became republic in 1964.
 On the 12th of December 1963, a young man by the name of Kisoi Munyao made a brave walk to the top of mountain where he planted the first ever Kenyan flag; a moment that is still today celebrated.

 4, The official name of the country is ‘Republic of Kenya’.
 It has been named after the Mount Kenya.

 5, The country is roughly the same size of Texas at 362,040 square miles.